How Can You Avoid Plagiarism in 2025

 Types of Plagiarism

 Citing sources and referencing play an important role.
-These styles are mostly used to reference the original source of your work.

 There are many citation and referencing styles, some of which are mentioned below: